 If you’ve had a different experience with Hulu’s live TV streaming quality, share a comment below.
 Include your internet download speed and the streaming device you use.

-I put together the video below to explain how to navigate Hulu with Live TV using a Roku device.
+I put together the video below to explain how to navigate Hulu + Live TV using a Roku device.
 I hope this will be helpful to people who are trying to cut the cord.

 (Scroll past the video if you prefer to read a text summary of the Roku navigation features.)

-Hulu + Live TV on Roku: Navigation tips and tricksÂ
+Hulu + Live TV on Roku: Navigation Tips and Tricks

-- Create a profile:Â After you sign up for Hulu with Live TV, create a profile and don’t skip the personalization!
+- Create a profile: After you sign up for Hulu with Live TV, create a profile and don’t skip the personalization!
 This will help Hulu recommend programming for you.
 This first step will make navigating Hulu so much easier for first-timers.

-- Home screen:Â This is where you’ll find recommendations based on your favorite interests, shows, movies, networks and even sports teams.
+- Home screen: This is where you’ll find recommendations based on your favorite interests, shows, movies, networks and even sports teams.
 Click over to Keep Watching to pick up on content that you’ve already started streaming.

 - TV guide: When you navigate to Live TV, press down on your Roku remote to access the traditional TV guide, also known as the grid guide.
 After an update in late 2019, you can now see what’s airing up to two weeks in advance.